composer/composer/doc/06-config.md

 }
 ```

-You can also set this to `false` to disallow all plugins, or `true` to allow all plugins to run (NOT recommended).
+You can also set the config option itself to `false` to disallow all plugins, or `true` to allow all plugins to run (NOT recommended).

 ## use-include-path